doug-square/dgsq.net/README.md

 RSS_INCLUDE_FULL_CONTENT="false" # Options: "true", "false".
 If set to "true", the full post content will be included in the RSS feed description instead of the excerpt.
 Useful for readers that consume entire posts via RSS.
 ENABLE_TAG_RSS=true # Options: "true", "false".
 If set to "true" (default), an additional RSS feed will be generated for each tag at `output/tags/<tag-slug>/rss.xml`.

+# Related Posts configuration
+ENABLE_RELATED_POSTS=true # Options: "true", "false".
+If set to "true" (default), related posts based on shared tags will be shown at the end of each post.
+RELATED_POSTS_COUNT=3 # Number of related posts to display (default: 3, recommended maximum: 5).

 # Deployment configuration
 DEPLOY_AFTER_BUILD="false" # Options: "true", "false".
 Automatically deploy after a successful build.
 DEPLOY_SCRIPT=""           # Path to the deployment script to execute if DEPLOY_AFTER_BUILD is true.